Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

 \subsection{Analysis of PIMD results}

 From the aiMD and aiPIMD simulations (PBE+vdW$^{\text{surf}}$) we could directly estimate structural properties of the classical and quantum $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$ on Rh(111) at 150 K. In addition, we could capture changes in the electronic structure including full electron-phonon coupling at the adiabatic limit, by averaging the desired electronic quantities of interest over the trajectories.
-The only drawback, as we will see below, is that even with the SL-RPC technique, statistically converging the quite small energy differences and structural changes observed upon deuteration is a very challenging task in this system, that could not be totally fulfilled with the amount of simulations we were able to perform for each of the systems (see Methods).
+The only drawback, as we will see below, is that even with the SL-RPC technique, statistically converging the quite small energy differences and structural changes observed upon deuteration is a very challenging task.
 Each force evaluation containing the full interface with the model $\theta = 0.46$ (FHI-aims program, \textit{light} settings) amounts, on average, to 3.1 minutes when parallelized over 240 cores (Intel Xeon Gold 6148 Skylake processors, COBRA supercomputer).
 This cost renders these simulations computationally expensive even without considering nuclear quantum effects.
+Even so, we ensured at least 30 ps of trajectories for each of the systems that we consider (see Methods).

 The results are summarized in figure~\ref{fig_distributions}a-c.
 In panel a, we show the distribution of the distance from the adsorbate atoms to the top layer of the Rh(111) surface.
 As expected, a more localized position distribution is observed for $\rm{C_6D_{12}}$ than for $\rm{C_6H_{12}}$, and it is even more localized for classical-nuclei cyclohexane.
 The inset in panel a shows that $\rm{C_6H_{12}}$ can reach closer to the surface than $\rm{C_6D_{12}}$ and classical-nuclei cyclohexane, but it was not possible to resolve differences on the average position $h_{\rm{COM}}$ to an accuracy of $0.01$ \AA.